COURSE COST and APPLICATION FORM – please scroll to the bottom of this page.

 Probably the most important part of the Qualification (and the original reason for its foundation) is that you now are able to effectively help the cohort you have trained to help.
 This is where the ARNI Institute comes in.

-If you qualify successfully, you earn the right to join the ARNI Institute, meaning you can place ‘AAI’ after your name (Associate of the ARNI Institute) and carry your own ARNI Institute photocard..
+If you qualify successfully, you earn the right to join the ARNI Institute, meaning you can place ‘AAI’ after your name (Associate of the ARNI Institute) and carry your own ARNI Institute numbered card.

-You will be able to take advantage of lots of referrals in your area per year to the ARNI Institute from physiotherapists, OT’s, stroke charities, consultants, councils, self-referrals and referrals from survivors’ families etc. The ARNI site receives hundreds of hits per day due to Google Ads.
-This means that if a stroke survivor types in ‘stroke’, ‘stroke rehabilitation’ or hundreds of other combinations, they will be able to find ARNI on the top of the first page listed.
+You will be able to take advantage of multiple referrals in your area per year to the ARNI Institute from physiotherapists, OT’s, stroke charities, consultants, councils, self-referrals and referrals from survivors’ families etc. The ARNI site also receives hundreds of hits per day due to its high spend on Google Ads.
+As a representative qualified AAI in your area, you will directly benefit from all of this.

 For instructors, the matching service is done like this: we will either email you directly with details of the ‘matching request’ with a full information as possible, or make your details available to the patient/family/carers if you are the nearest Instructor, and they will contact you.
 Your exposure to stroke survivors and their requests will instantly be ramped up.